 The UK however while I definitely know there is huge potential I have often felt very disappointed by the majority of content that is being created by Black British social media comedians.
 The character Big Shaq was heavily pushed and experienced great success in 2018 but this character in my opinion was no different from Sacha Baron Cohen’s Ali G character that focused on heavily poking fun of the street slang that was used by the majority of Black British youth at the time.
 The Big Shaq character made it appear that Black British youth are not only illiterate but also have learning difficulties.
 This was something that helped influence the bullying of many Black British youth that live in not so cultural areas of the Uk.

-Another example is the trend of wannabe Black British comedians putting on Rasta locks wigs to mock the Rastafarian culture, a culture that is very important to Black British people with Jamaican decent in the Uk because not only did it help guide many youth at that time it also helped those youth to be proud of who their were at such a difficult time in Britain.
+Another example is the trend of wannabe Black British comedians putting on Rasta lock wigs to mock the Rastafarian culture, a culture that is very important to Black British people with Jamaican decent in the Uk because not only did it help guide many youth at that time it also helped those youth to be proud of who they were at such a difficult time in Britain.
 The mockery of this beautiful way of life is what encouraged my decision to make a video addressing the topic.

 I would be lying if I said I was surprised when a video was posted to social media that went viral recently showcasing the embarrassment of a young African man who heavily resembles rapper Stormzy.
 A wanna be comedian by the name of prince of zamundi thought it would be funny to not only record this young man in a time of hardship but to also mock him by giving him £0.05p knowing the young man was actually on the street begging for spare change.
 The Black British social media community reacted in a way that made me feel proud because not only did they condemn this silly person but they also tracked down this young man to give him not only words of encouragement but also lend a helping hand to him by way of money which at the time of writing this is at over £20,000.
 Stormzy also caught wind of the attempt to belittle the young man and was so moved he decided to reach out to him.